canonical/real-time-ubuntu-docs/docs/reference/kernel-boot-parameters.rst

 This parameter accepts two types of values: flag-list and `cpu-list`_.
-When setting a flag-list value (e.g. ``isolcpus=domain``) CPUs are isolated from the general SMP balancing and scheduling algorithms.
+When setting a flag-list value (e.g. ``isolcpus=domain``) CPUs are isolated from the general `symmetric multiprocessing`_ (SMP) balancing and scheduling algorithms.

-Alternatively, when setting a cpu-list value (e.g. ``isolcpus=1,2,10-20``), CPUs specified in the list (CPUs 1, 2, and 10 through 20) are isolated from the rest.
+Alternatively, ``isolcpus`` accepts a list of CPUs to be isolated from the rest.
+For example, ``isolcpus=1,2,10-20`` isolates CPUs 1, 2, and 10 through 20.

 For further details, please refer to `kernel's command-line parameters`_ documentation.

 nohz
 ----

-The ``nohz`` parameter is used for enabling/disabling dynamic ticks at boot time.
+The ``nohz`` parameter is used for enabling/disabling `dynamic ticks`_ at boot time.

-When ``isolcpus=nohz`` is set, it disables the tick when a single task runs.
+Dynamic tick is a config option that enables the kernel to run without a regular time interrupt.
+Enabling this parameter means kernel performs less work when idle and can potentially save power.

-When ``nohz=on`` is set, it disables dynamic ticks during boot time.
+When ``nohz=on`` is set, it enables dynamic ticks, enabling the kernel to function without regular timer interrupts.

 Read more on `kernel's command-line parameters`_ documentation.